Sustainable Fashion: The Environmental Impact of Linen Silk vs. Cotton Silk

 The fashion for men was pretty much accurate according to history.
 However, as the seasons progressed, the designers decided to add velvets to the wardrobe and also add a little bit of colour to change the tone a bit.
 They added shades of red, sapphire, and even emerald to break the monotone colours which were black, white, grey and leather brown.

-As for Colin Bridgerton in season 3, the team wanted to play around with his storyline, and in one of the scenes, he can be seen wearing a maroon overcoat containing animals of all kinds from around the world, accompanied by jewellery, suspenders which were traditional giving his character the stamp that he has travelled a lot.
+As for Colin Bridgerton in season 3, the Bridgerton fashion team wanted to play around with his storyline.
+And in one of the scenes, he can be seen wearing a maroon overcoat containing animals of all kinds from around the world.
+Also accompanied by jewellery, suspenders which were traditional giving his character the stamp that he has travelled a lot.

 In season 3, a lot of screen time and character development was seen for Benedict Bridgerton as well and his wardrobe is no exception.
 He’s seen wearing a lot of different colours ranging from brown, blues, and even reds which are paired with different accessories like a neck scarf, belts, and even jewellery to show the playfulness and boldness of his character.

-Heavy Use Of Embellised Fabrics In Season 3
+Heavy Use of Embellished Fabrics in Season 3

 A lot of bold fabrics with different colours and layering were observed.
 Especially the fabrics for the creation of ballgowns were studded heavily with embellishments.